 No-one and nowhere is perfect, and I’ve hinted already that it’s a bit of a drag (‘scuse the pun) to get to the slopes from Samoëns town.
 So, the key is to make things as easy as possible for yourselves.
 In terms of planning, I recommend prioritising your accommodation and hiring ski kit wisely too.

 At the end of a great day’s skiing, if we didn’t feel like walking there were free ski buses.
-The kids would take a five-minute bus ride on the Blue Line to just outside our apartment and we would peel off on foot to the town to buy the evening meal and have an après-ski drink – or two – on the way.
-By the time we’d get back to the apartment, poulet roti and baguettes tucked under our arms, they’d had their loooooong baths and uninterrupted screen time to boot.
+We would peel off on foot to the town to buy the evening meal and have an après-ski drink – or two – on the way.
+Poulet roti and baguettes tucked under our arms, the walk back is just lovely.

 Getting kitted out